Michael Jackson fandom

 Michael Jackson fans are individuals who admire and support the work of American singer, songwriter, and dancer Michael Jackson.
-They are sometimes referred to as Moonwalkers.
+They are sometimes referred to as Moonwalkers (or Soldiers of Love).
 Michael Jackson's fanbase is one of the largest in the world, with numerous media outlets reporting that he reached billions of fans over his four-decade career.

 Jackson was one of the first artists to redefine the relationship between artists and fans by forming a strong bond with his devoted fan base.
 Through personal interactions, charitable gestures, and consideration of their interests, Jackson cultivated loyalty among his fans.
 Despite facing intense media scrutiny, including the 1993 child sexual abuse allegations and subsequent 2005 trial, his fans continued to support him throughout his career.
 The fan community has contributed to preserving Jackson's legacy, promoting his music, and supporting charitable initiatives inspired by his philanthropic work.

 History

 Jacksonmania

 During the 1970s when Michael was a member of the Jackson 5, he and his brothers would embark on worldwide tours, performing in front of millions of fans while recording hits at a rapid pace during Jacksonmania.
 Adulation from fans young and old, male and female, black and white, would become par for the course.
 Jacksonmania would reach a fever pitch around 1984, which saw three generations gather in front of a TV set in many households to watch the Thriller music video.
 In 1987, Jackson released the album Bad which ended up selling 18 million copies in the first year That same year, the Bad World Tour began and ended up setting the record at the time for highest-grossing concert, and Jackson ended the decade with over 110 million records sold.

 In 1991, the Black or White music video debuted to over 500 million fans worldwide on Fox, following that every music video from the album Dangerous received a worldwide TV premiere.
 In 1992, The Jacksons: An American Dream premiered on ABC averaging 36-38 million viewers across 2 episodes.
 In 1993, Jackson performed at halftime during Super Bowl XXVII, and the broadcast was seen by a record 133 million viewers in the United States and an estimated 1.3 billion viewers worldwide.
-That same year, Jackson had numerous broadcasts in which including an televised interview with Oprah Winfrey which was watched by 90 million viewers.
+That same year, Jackson had numerous broadcasts in which including a televised interview with Oprah Winfrey which was watched by 90 million viewers.
 Jacksonmania experienced a resurrection days after his death on June 25, 2009.
 Within the weeks that followed his death, as he would go on to sell 35 million records worldwide and by June 2010, he had sold over 70 million records.
 In the United States alone, he sold 48 million records in the 10 years since his death with over 117 million worldwide.